lmjohns3/theanets/docs/creating.rst

 <theanets.graph.Network>` base class, which maintains two important pieces of
 information:

-- a series of :class:`Layers <theanets.layers.base.Layer>` that map input data to network outputs, and
+- a list of :class:`Layers <theanets.layers.base.Layer>` that map input data to network outputs, and
-- one or more (possibly :class:`regularized
+- a list of (possibly :class:`regularized <theanets.regularizers.Regularizer>`)
-  <theanets.regularizers.Regularizer>`) :class:`loss functions
-  <theanets.losses.Loss>` that quantify how well the parameters in the model
-  perform for the desired task.
+  :class:`loss functions <theanets.losses.Loss>` that quantify how well the parameters in the model perform for the desired task.

 Most of the effort of creating a network model goes into specifying the layers in the model.
 We'll take a look at the ways of specifying layers below, and then